-Category 6: Contingency - \$627,653
+Category 6: Contingency - \$627,653 plus any interest earned on funds held

 To be available if a known or unknown urgent COVID need arises.
 If not spent, could either go towards another round of utility subsidy or to CBS public safety costs.